Summary Path

 First of all, let’s talk about Malachi’s words.
 Malachi prophesied that Elijah would come back to Judah heralding a massive change.
 Malachi spoke to the Jews post-exile.

-Despite the of the , the people were overcome with and ennui.
-God didn’t meet their expectation of restoring everything to the way they perceived it having been before (even if its perfection was figurative).
+Despite the of the temple, the people were with despair and ennui.
+God didn’t meet their of restoring everything to the way they perceived it having been before (even if its perfection was figurative).
 They were walking on the downward slope away from God, again.

 So, why did John deny being Elijah?
 Probably because he didn’t see himself that way.
 The problem with being compared to a legendary figure is that you know you’re not the legendary figure.
 There was a lot of weight and expectation, and John probably didn’t want to bear that burden.